Sandra Carlborg

-Sandra Carlborg (born November 18, 1983) is a World Long Drive competitor from Alingsas, Sweden.
+Sandra Johanna Maria Carlborg (born November 18, 1983) is a World Long Drive competitor from Alingsås, Sweden.
 Carlborg competes in events that are sanctioned by the World Long Drive Association, which is owned by Golf Channel, part of the NBC Sports Group, and a division of Comcast.
 The season-long schedule features events airing live on Golf Channel, culminating in the Volvik World Long Drive Championship in September.

 Carlborg is a record five-time Volvik World Long Drive champion, having won the annual title in 2011, 2012, 2014, 2015 and 2017.

 World Long Drive career

 Carlborg first competed in World Long Drive in 2008.
 She continued to compete on professional golf tours as well until focusing solely on the WLD competition starting in 2016.

 Carlborg’s first two championship wins came in Mesquite, Nev., and her third – in 2014 – just up the road in Las Vegas.
 Carlborg’s 2015 and 2017 world championships took place at WinStar World Casino & Resort in Thackerville, Okla.
 Carlborg’s most recent World Long Drive Tour event win came at the 2018 Atlantic City Boardwalk Bash (Atlantic City, N.J.).

 She has topped the coveted 400-yard barrier in competition with a 401-yard drive at the 2017 Mile High Showdown.